mesopelagique/Example-WebShow/README.md

 ## WebServers?

-`WEB Server list` method return web server present in memory.
-So if a server from a component is not available immediately.
+`WEB Server list` method return web servers present in memory.
+So a server from a component is not available immediately.

-There is two way
+There is two way to get those components web servers
 - first your current database (the host) accept to send event (see security panel) and the components implement `On Host Database Event` to create the web server
-- or you call methods from component to start or get the server
+- or you call methods from components to start or get the server

 I use the second one in [WebServerList](Documentations/Methods/WebServerList.md)